math2001/FileManager/README.md

 As you probably understand, this plugin uses this feature, but ST2 does not have it.
 So, I created a poly fill for it (a little plugin that makes it available for ST2 users).
 It's only one file, and all you have to do is paste a code in your console (just like package control) and it will download it for you. [`settings.py`](https://gist.github.com/math2001/6cd5cbb9d2741654c2e994d33c395729#file-settings-py-L27)

 Once you've pasted it in the console, go to `preferences -> package settings -> File Manager`, and there you have it!

+## How top open the readme

+Some of the package add a command in the menus, others in the command palette, or other nowhere.
+None of those options are really good, escpecially the last one on ST3 because the packages are compressed.
+But, fortunatly, there is plugin that exists and will **solve this problem for us**: [ReadmePlease](https://packagecontrol.io/packages/ReadmePlease).

 ### Contributing